What is fast fashion and how does it affect our planet?

 1. Extreme resource consumption

-The production of a single T-shirt can take up to 2,700 liters of water.
-In addition, there is the use of energy, pesticides (e.g. in cotton cultivation) and chemical dyes, which often end up directly in rivers.
+Producing one T-shirt can require up to 2700 liters of water.
+In addition, there's the consumption of energy, pesticides (e.g., in cotton cultivation), and chemical dyes, which often end up directly in rivers.

 2. CO2 emissions and carbon footprint